Skip to main content

 The CSR Award (Corporate Social Responsibility) of the German Federal Government is presented by the Federal Ministry of Labour and Social Affairs (BMAS).
 Since its launch in 2013, the award has recognized companies that stand out through sustainable, socially responsible, and future-oriented business conduct.

 LIMBUA stood out among nearly 150 applicants.
-The ceremony made one thing clear: responsible entrepreneurship in Germany is not only possible – it’s happening.
-The awarded companies across five categories demonstrated how powerful and diverse corporate social responsibility initiatives can be across ecological, social, and economic dimensions along supply and value chains.
+The ceremony demonstrated that responsible entrepreneurship in Germany is achievable.
+The award winners across five categories showed how effective and diverse initiatives can be across ecological, social, and economic aspects along supply and value chains.

 The winners were selected by a high-profile, independent jury through a multi-stage, science-based evaluation process.